timoklimmer/r-on-aml-moe/README.md

    * Show web service URI (and password if comment in code is removed).
    * Run another test.
 This time against the web service in Azure.

+> Note: you can configure RStudio to use PowerShell in its terminal.
+That way, you can deploy your web service entirely
+>       from RStudio.

 ## Troubleshooting

 ### PowerShell does not run the deploy.ps1 script and writes something about an execution policy.